Skip to main content

 Bio

-Dr. Chai is a postdoctoral fellow in the Card Lab at Columbia University’s Zuckerman Mind Brain Behavior Institute, where she studies the neurogenetic basis of behavioral evolution.
-She graduated summa cum laude in Neuroscience with a Mathematics minor from Mount Holyoke College.
+Dr. Cynthia Chai is a postdoctoral fellow in the Andolfatto Lab at Columbia University, where she studies the neurogenetic basis of speciation.
+Originally from Sarawak, Malaysian-Borneo, she graduated summa cum laude in Neuroscience with a Mathematics minor from Mount Holyoke College.
 Her undergraduate thesis with Dr. Kenneth Colodner investigated the role of aminergic signaling in modulating tau protein toxicity, and was awarded departmental highest honors.
-She then earned her PhD in Neurobiology studying the neurogenetic control of animal development in the Sternberg Lab at Caltech.
-During her graduate work, she elucidated how metabotropic signaling shapes an adaptive choice over developmental timescales.
+She then earned her PhD in Neurobiology studying the neurogenetic control of animal development and behavior at the California Institute of Technology.
+During her graduate work, she elucidated how metabotropic signaling shapes an adaptive choice over developmental timescales and led comparative work examining the evolution of neuropeptide signaling pathways controlling behavior.
 She also discovered and characterized a novel role for the forkhead transcription factor FKH-7/FOXP in regulating stress-induced developmental plasticity.
+She completed a short postdoctoral training in systems neuroscience at Columbia University’s Zuckerman Mind Brain Behavior Institute.
 Previously, Dr. Chai was supported by funding from the Burroughs Wellcome Fund, the Howard Hughes Medical Institute, the Deutsche Akademische Austauschdienst (DAAD), and the Singapore Ministry of Education.

 Research Summary